 You can’t study over the sound of a growling stomach, and you can’t retain the all important materials if you aren’t at your best.
 Rather than waste precious time debating with your pals about what to munch on mid-study session, it’s best to plan in advance for the inevitable study break.
 When planning your gathering, show off your organizational skills by creating a sign up with SignUpGenius.
 Make everyone responsible for something, or rotate the job among the group.
 Either way, you’ll stay organized, well fed and not lose time debating whose turn it was to bring the pizza.

-Organize study group snacks with a free online sign up from SignUpGenius.
+Organize study group with an online sign up.
+SAMPLE

 Between sporadic class times, intramural obligations, SGA and a little fun, it may be next to impossible to get everyone together for every study session.
 Don’t stress over picking a time that works 100% of the time for everyone in the group.
 Getting a small group together most of the time will do just fine.
 Create a signup to offer up study time suggestions and have people sign up for times that work into their busy lives.
 That way if you find a time no one has signed up for, you can quickly and easily cancel that time slot and reschedule a better one.